Calculate the Area of a Circle

 The height of the theoretical full pyramid can be calculated by the frustum height and the ratio between the top and bottom areas.

-The volume of a square frustum pyramid can be calculated via a simplified formula.
+The volume of a frustum can also be calculated via a simplified formula.

 Simplifying: